Faculty of Science

 Class of 2015

 I joined YES while I was still an undergraduate to gain knowledge and skills in developing teaching materials and conducting hands-on scientific demonstrations for school workshops.
-Such experiential learning benefitted me in my teaching career after my graduation.
+Such experiential learning benefitted me in my teaching career after graduation.

 B.Sc.
 (Hons) in Chemistry with